refinedev/refine/documentation/docs/api-reference/core/hooks/live/useSubscription.md

 Hooks that use `useSubscription` internally send the query's parameters' (pagination, meta, sort, filters, etc.) information along with this prop.

 > For more information on which hooks use `useSubcription` internally, refer to the [LiveProvider's "Supported Hooks Subscription" section&#8594][supported-hooks-subscription]

+### dataProviderName

+> Default: `"default"`

+You can pass the name of the data provider to use for the subscription.

 ## API Reference